Joelius300/dviz_hslu/REPORT.md

 only happen if the user manually fired up and the user wants to see the progression if they don't fire up.

 ## Visualization breakdown

+To help with the decision of when to fire up, a dashboard was built.
+It is designed to display the state of the heating unit in the past and coming few days, with a recommended action as well as interactive charts to explore the data and make decisions.
+Thanks to customizable thresholds, the recommendations can be tweaked anytime. \
+It also allows exploring times in the past, in which case the end of the selected period is treated as if it were the current time, to simulate how the dashboard would look at different times.
+If it were a productive system, data would continuously be added and past periods would be treated differently than current ones.

+TODO öppis über d recommended action schribe

+### Temperature charts

+The temperature charts are line charts, inspired by the MeteoSwiss mobile weather forecasting chart.
+Aside from me simply liking the MeteoSwiss chart, taking inspiration from an app this wide-spread also brings familiarity to the user, which makes the visualization more intuitive.

+A line was used to plot the time series data as a progression of a data point over time.
+In the case of this dashboard, the shape of the line is rather simple, especially for the two main values "buffer max" and "drinking water" within the default period.
+This allows the user to quickly pick up trends visually and find the highest and lowest temperatures, which are all important factors in deciding whether firing up is necessary.
+Thanks to human's strength in interpreting position and slope encodings, a chart like this can be interpreted quickly and accurately.

+Using a slightly darker background, the values in the past are visually separated from the prediction. \
+Said prediction continues the line at the same point with the same color (Gestalt principles) and adds a fan to show the growing uncertainty in the prediction.
+This fan isn't fully opaque and uses the line's color, to once again show they belong together.

+Two horizontal dashed lines visualize the upper and lower thresholds and enable the user to estimate the time of crossing.
+It doesn't need to be more precise at first glance because of the inherent inaccuracy of the prediction and the possibility to zoom in if desired.

+On the buffer chart a total of three lines are available to display with two of them being hidden by default, as represented by the less opaque legend entry.
+Although not directly next to the lines, the items in the legend follow the logical sort order descending and also represent the relative positions of the respective lines (max > avg > min).

+The charts are zoomable and pannable with additional options such as download as image and full-screen.

+For larger time periods, the data is aggregated before plotting to improve performance.

+## Shortcomings

+weiss nii.. viläch das scrappe o eif wägm platz

+### Fake predictions

+The predictions are simply real periods of data that were shifted into the future.
+To avoid predicting a heating up process, a simple algorithm replaces that part with a pre-defined template.

+Unfortunately, this means the prediction falls apart during a heating up process and a real model would be much more interesting and hopefully accurate.

 ## Tools and libraries